 What to Do if You Can’t Afford To Pay Your Car Insurance

 From choosing basic rates to finding discounts, there are plenty of ways to reduce your car insurance payments if you can’t afford your current premium.
 Car insurance is an essential part of auto ownership, a necessity required by law in the state of Illinois and most states across the US.
 The ability to drive and own a car brings freedom and opportunity, but car ownership can also be expensive.
-Insure on the Spot is here to help you find the best insurance rates and provide advice to enable you to stay covered.
-Read on to find out more.
+Insure on the Spot is here to help you find the best insurance rates and provide advice on staying covered.
+Avoid cancellation or non-renewal, read on to find out more.

 What Will Happen if I Can’t Pay My Premium?

 Many people choose to pay their car insurance monthly, as it can be easier to budget for payments.
 However, missing a single payment is likely to result in your policy being cancelled, meaning you will effectively have lapsed your coverage.
 If you are caught driving with lapsed car insurance, the severity of punishment may vary.
 It is likely that you would be fined, resulting in further financial hardship, and you may be suspended from driving.
 This could also lead to an increase in auto insurance rates in the future.

 Therefore, it is best to do all you can to keep up with payments, and minimize payments to make them more affordable.

 If you’re unable to afford your current premium, or foresee financial hardship that might mean difficulty paying in the future, avoid lapsing in payments and take a look at our money-saving tips below.